Working to make government more effective

 How many civil servants are there?

 The total number of civil servants has fluctuated significantly since 2010.
 The size of the civil service, already falling before the 2010 spending review, fell by 19% between 2010 and 2016.
-This meant that in June 2016, when the EU referendum took place, the civil service had a workforce of 384,230 – the smallest it had been since the Second World War, although numbers never quite reached the low of 380,000 anticipated by the 2012 Civil Service Reform Plan 22 Civil Service, ‘Civil Service reform plan’, June 2012, retrieved 16 March 2023, www.gov.uk/government/publications/civil-service-reform-plan, p.
-11 .
+This meant that in June 2016, when the EU referendum took place, the civil service had a workforce of 384,230 – the smallest it had been since the Second World War, although numbers never quite reached the low of 380,000 anticipated by the 2012 Civil Service Reform Plan.
+4 Civil Service, ‘Civil Service reform plan’, June 2012, retrieved 16 March 2023, www.gov.uk/government/publications/civil-service-reform-plan, p.
+11

 Because this growth of the civil service since 2016 was partly spurred by the preparations to leave the EU and the pandemic, there has been a notable increase in the number of policy specialists.
 Since March 2016, just before the EU referendum, the policy profession has grown by 17,345 staff – an increase of 105%.
 However, both the digital, data and technology profession and the analytics profession have also grown significantly – by 122% and 136% respectively, though the absolute increases in numbers are smaller than in the policy profession.
-The largest absolute increase in the number of civil servants since 2016 has been in the operational delivery profession, which has grown by over 57,000 (27%).
+The largest absolute increase in the number of civil servants since 2016 has been in the operational delivery profession, which has grown by more than 57,000 staff (27%).

 How many civil servants are employed by each department?